Khairul-Blockcode/Assignment-2-ProfileScreen/README.md

 git clone https://github.com/your-username/assignment_2_profilescreen.git
 ```

-2. Open the project using Android Studio Arctic Fox (or newer).
+2. Open the project using Android Studio.

-3. Make sure you have the Jetpack Compose toolkit setup in your Android Studio.
+3. Make sure you have the Jetpack Compose toolkit set up in your Android Studio.

 4. Run the project on an emulator or physical device.